jonoo407/ComfyUIMini-Redux-Floxy/docs/INSTALLATION.md

 npm install
 ```

+This will:
-This will download all required packages.
-It may take 2-5 minutes.
+- Download all required packages (may take 2-5 minutes)
+- Automatically create a `config/default.json` file for you
+- Display a message reminding you to update the paths

 ### Step 4: Build the Application